nikolaiqa/Drafts-of-portfolio-parts/README.md

 </p>

 # About
-This time I'm about to present one of my collections from Postman, which is extremely special to me because it was my first one.
-Funny fact: at the very begining I wanted to create it the way how it looks right now, but I couldn't manage it due to I didn't know how to write JSON-code correctly.
-So I had slighty to learn JS (that took some time, of course) and now I'am able to introduce it for you
+This time I'm about to present one of my collections from Postman, which is extremely special to me because it was my first one. <br>
+To find out what the collection is and how it works, jump to the *"Description of the collection"* file. <br>
+To run the collection, copy insides of the *Maps API* file and past it in your Postman client (Import > Raw text) or create a json-file on your PC, then fill it with the insides, and add it to the Postman client (Import > file)